FAQ

 Please feel free to get in touch if you would like to inquire after a particular system.

-We have a large collection of arcades in the Archive, and Alex is regularly acquiring new games.
+We have a large collection of arcades in the Archive, and Holly is regularly acquiring new games.
 Please note that due to the age and fragility of these machines, some are prone to break and may not be usable.
 However, we regularly perform repairs and maintenance as part of our preservation mission to ensure their downtime is as short as possible.

 Here is a list of cabinets currently on the floor in the Archive: